FederCO23/UCSD_MLBootcamp_Capstone/README.md

 We use open images from the Sentinel-2 program available at Brazil Data Cube, which is a research, development, and technological innovation project of the National Institute for Space Research (INPE), Brazil.
 It produces datasets from large volumes of medium-resolution remote sensing images for the entire national territory.
 The project also develops a computational platform to process and analyze these datasets using artificial intelligence, machine learning, and image time series analysis.

 ### B. Dataset Creation <img src="./img/qgis-logo.png" align="right" width="100" />
 We created a dataset from scratch with **272 images** coming from **16 photovoltaic plants** of various distributions, sizes, and surroundings, aiming for good generalization.
-To expand our samples, we captured multiple random scenes over each plant and applied **data augmentation** to improve regularization.
+To expand our samples, we captured multiple random scenes over each plant and applied **data augmentation** to reduce overfitting.

 | **Sets**    | **Number of Areas** | **Number of Images** |
 |-------------|---------------------|----------------------|